 5. Enter the Sample Volume settings, as shown in the Sample Volume Program section.
 Depending on the selections you make in the configure sequence, it may contain prompts for the suction head and sampler calibration.
+When entering the sample volume, keep in mind the \pm 10

-When entering the sample volume, keep in mind the $\pm$ 10 ml sample volume repeatability.
+When entering the sample volume, keep in mind the \pm 10 ml sample volume repeatability.
 Because the entered volume is a "nominal" value, it is prudent to calculate a total sample volume that is somewhat less than the volumetric capacity of the bottle as a safety factor.

 This will minimize the effects of cumulative error.
 Refer to the section Bottles and Sizes for notes on cumulative error and bottle size.
+If you are using bottles-per-sample multiplexing to add preservatives to consecutive samples, be sure to consider the volume of the preservative into account.